arcus/education_modules/git_setup_windows/git_setup_windows.md

 ### Downloading Git

-Since Windows machines do not come with `git` pre-installed, you will need to download the latest version of [Git for Windows](https://git-scm.com/download/win).
+For machines that do not yet have Git Bash installed, you will need to start by downloading the latest version of [Git for Windows](https://git-scm.com/download/win).

 When you open the `.exe` file you may be asked to confirm that you want to run it.
 Click the `Run` button to begin the installation process.